casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/cep47/deploy.md

     CHAIN_NAME!
   );
 ```
 Next, it runs the installer by calling `cep47.install()`.
-This function takes the WASM file path, token metadata, payment amount, public key, and associated keys for multiple signatures as parameters.
+This function takes the Wasm file path, token metadata, payment amount, and keys as parameters.
 The result is stored in `installDeployHash`.

 ```javascript